yanyanwangesd/landscape_physiographic_patchness/README.md

 Each individual patch is tracked and flagged with unique identities to track the temporal changes of patches.
 Types of patch change are birth, death, split, merge, and deform.
 Consecutive steps are compared to identify different types of patch changes.
 ![patch_evolution_carton_illustration_version2](https://github.com/yanyanwangesd/landscape_physiographic_patchness/assets/108676831/32f4828c-cbf5-4f8e-857f-258fd84af6cf)

-## 5. Publications
-This habitat model was invented to explore the habitat (combinations of physiographic parameters' value ranges) evolution of a retreating escarpment.
-The manuscript _"Escarpment Evolution Drives the Diversification of the Madagascar Flora"_ has been submitted to _Science_.
-Revisions of the manuscript will be submitted soon.